John Poindexter: Information Awareness Office

 From January 2002 to August 2003, Poindexter served as the Director of the DARPA Information Awareness Office (IAO).
 The mission of the IAO was to imagine, develop, apply, integrate, demonstrate and move information technologies, components, and prototype closed-loop information systems.
 This aimed to counter asymmetric threats (most notably, terrorist threats) by achieving total information awareness and thus aiding preemption, national security warning, and national security decision making.

 Policy Analysis Market

 Poindexter faced criticism from the media and some politicians about the Policy Analysis Market project, a theoretical prediction market that would have rewarded participants for accurately predicting geopolitical trends in the Middle East and elsewhere.
 This was portrayed in the media as allowing participants to profit from the assassination of heads of state and acts of terrorism due to such events being mentioned on illustrative sample screens showing the interface.
 The controversy over the proposed futures market led to a Congressional audit of the IAO in general.
 Funding for the IAO was subsequently cut and Poindexter retired from DARPA on August 12, 2003.

-Views on 2020 election

-Poindexter has endorsed the far-right conspiracy theory that the 2020 presidential election was rigged to favor Joe Biden and claims that the United States "has taken a hard left turn toward Socialism and a Marxist form of tyrannical government."